PART 15. TEXAS HEALTH AND HUMAN SERVICES COMMISSION

 CHAPTER 355.
 REIMBURSEMENT RATES

-The Texas Health and Human Services Commission (HHSC) adopts new §355.8068, concerning Local Provider Participation Fund Reporting.
-Section 355.8068 is adopted with changes to the proposed text as published in the August 2, 2019, issue of the Texas Register (44 TexReg 3992), and will be republished.
+The Texas Health and Human Services Commission (HHSC) adopts an amendment to §355.307, concerning Reimbursement Setting Methodology, and new §355.316, concerning Reimbursement Methodology for Pediatric Care Facilities.
+Section 355.307 and §355.316 are adopted without changes to the proposed text as published in the August 6, 2021, issue of the Texas Register (46 TexReg 4765).
+The rules will not be republished.

 BACKGROUND AND JUSTIFICATION